siran/writing/posts/Toroidal Energy Flow in Maxwell Theory and the Emergence of String Structure.md

 P_z = -\frac{p}{p+q}, \qquad L_z = \frac{q}{p+q}.
 $$

-The toroidal winding slope is therefore
+The toroidal winding slope is

 $$
-\frac{p}{q} = -\frac{P_z}{L_z},
+\frac{p}{q} = -\frac{P_z}{L_z}.
 $$

-and the integers themselves are recovered from conserved integrals:
+The integers are recovered from conserved integrals:

 $$
 p = -\frac{P_z}{H_m}, \qquad q = \frac{L_z}{H_m}.
 $$

-The winding numbers are measurable, conserved properties of the Maxwell field configuration.

 ## What has been derived

-From Maxwell theory alone, we have derived:
+From Maxwell theory alone:

-- Closed one-dimensional electromagnetic excitations.
+- Closed one-dimensional electromagnetic excitations arise.
-- Integer winding numbers $(m,n)$.
+- Integer winding numbers $(m,n)$ are enforced by topology.
-- A tension $T$ from energy density.
+- Tension $T$ follows from energy density.
-- An inertia $\mu = T/c^2$ from momentum density.
+- Inertia $\mu = T/c^2$ follows from momentum density.
-- A discrete oscillator spectrum stabilized by self-trapping.
+- A discrete oscillator spectrum is stabilized by self-trapping.
-- Integer data encoded in conserved field integrals.
+- Integer data are encoded in conserved field integrals.

-These are precisely the structural elements normally postulated in string theory, here recovered as emergent properties of a classical Maxwell universe.
+These structures correspond to those normally postulated in string theory and here arise as emergent properties of a classical Maxwell universe.

 ## Final statement